appnexus/lucid/RELEASING.md

 ## Update documentation

-After enrusing the release is production-ready, determine a suitable version number based on the types of changes in the release.
+After ensuring the release is production-ready, determine a suitable version number based on the types of changes in the release.

-We follow [semver](https://semver.org/), which presrcribes that:
+We follow [semver](https://semver.org/), which prescribes that:

 - `semver-major`: Breaking changes are "major" (the left-most number).
 - `semver-minor`: Features are "minor" versions (the middle number).